Employment Opportunities & Internships

 Internships

-Internship Opportunities—Spring 2026
+Internship Opportunities—Summer 2026

 The American Horse Council (AHC) is a Washington-based advocacy organization that represents the equine industry before Congress and the federal regulatory agencies.
 AHC member organizations include breed registries, national and state equine associations, state horse councils, recreational associations, and organizations representing racetracks, equestrians, horse shows, veterinarians, farriers, rodeos, and other equine-related stakeholders.